walbourn/contentexporter/README.md

 Copyright (c) Microsoft Corporation.

-**March 24, 2022**
+**May 10, 2022**

 The **Samples Content Exporter** was shipped as a sample in the legacy DirectX SDK.
 It makes use of the [Autodesk FBX SDK](http://autodesk.com/fbx) to import an FBX file and then export the data as an ``.SDKMESH``.
 The ``.SDKMESH`` format is a runtime geometry format supported by the _DirectX Tool Kit_ for [DX11](http://go.microsoft.com/fwlink/?LinkId=248929) / [DX12](http://go.microsoft.com/fwlink/?LinkID=615561) and [DXUT](http://go.microsoft.com/fwlink/?LinkId=320437), and is used in the Windows sample [Marble Maze](https://docs.microsoft.com/en-us/samples/microsoft/windows-appsample-marble-maze/directx-marble-maze-game-sample/).

-This code is designed to build with Visual Studio 2019.
+This code is designed to build with Visual Studio 2019 (16.9 or later).
 It is recommended that you make use of the Windows 10 May 2020 Update SDK ([19041](https://walbourn.github.io/windows-10-may-2020-update-sdk/)) or later.

 These components are designed to work without requiring any content from the legacy DirectX SDK.
 For details, see [Where is the DirectX SDK?](https://aka.ms/dxsdk).